Series 1 - Episode 1

 And there we leave it.

 Sadly, the other two reels of the episode are yet to be found and may no longer exist.
-The rest of the episode we know only from the extracts of the script in Patrick Macnee's book, the Avengers and Me, and Dave Rogers' research of the original script and paperwork, which I adroitly combine below.
+The rest of the episode we knew only from the extracts of the script in Patrick Macnee's book, The Avengers and Me, and Dave Rogers' research of the original script and paperwork.
+Recently, however, the camera script has been found and it is summarised below.

 Keel is determined to bring Peggy's killer to justice but is dismayed when he finds the police have insufficient evidence to proceed.
 He resolves to find them himself and follows the trail to the consulting rooms of Dr Treading, a dubious GP who was the intended recipient of the package of heroin.

-When he arrives at Treading's surgery, a stranger opens the door and tells him to come in, then departs hurr iedly.
+When he arrives at Treading's surgery, a stranger (Ptrick Macnee) opens the door and tells him to come in, then departs hurriedly.
 Inside, all is quiet and Keel discovers Treading's body in the bedroom, beside some suitcases.

-Keel goes to the police to report the killing and then returns to his flat where he finds the stranger - it is Steed, but he doesn't disclose his name - sitting in an armchair in his lounge.
+Coming back out, he encounters Stella (Moira Redmond), a nervous woman who has arrived to see Dr Treading.
+She confirms the body is Treading but wants nothing to do with it.
+Keel gets tough with her; he knows a junkie when he sees one; but she doesn't know anything so he lets her go when she refuses proper treatment.
+A short time later, Inspector Wilson and his sergeant (Alister Williamson and Astor Sklair) arrive and Keel shows them the body and describes the mysterious stranger.
+Keel then returns to his flat where he finds the stranger - it is Steed, but he doesn't disclose his name - sitting in an armchair in his lounge.
 Keel orders him out and threatens to call the police but Steed persuades him his only chance of vengeance will come through his assistance - Steed wants Peggy's killer as much as Keel does.
-Steed persuades him to pose as a cash-strapped GP who has decided he's had enough and seeks the easy riches of a life pushing heroin; he will have a visit the following afternoon from the courier, Johnson, after which they'll be in business. [end of part two]
+Steed persuades him to pose as a cash-strapped GP who has decided he's had enough and seeks the easy riches of a life pushing heroin; he will have a visit the following afternoon at 4:30 from the courier, after which they'll be in business.

 [continued in Brought to Book]